davidfowl/TodoApi/README.md

 ### OpenTelemetry

-TodoApi uses OpenTelemetry to collect logs, metrics and spans.
+This app uses OpenTelemetry to collect logs, metrics and spans.
 You can see this using the [Aspire Dashboard](https://aspiredashboard.com/).